GalvanizeOpenSource/stats-shortcourse/docs/_sources/statistical-inference.rst.txt

 Bayesian Estamition
 ^^^^^^^^^^^^^^^^^^^

-The Bayesian approach directly estimates the posterior distribution, from which all other point/interval statistics can be estimated.
+The Bayesian approach estimates the posterior distribution (i.e., the updated belief about the parameters given the prior belief and the observed data) and uses it to make point and interval estimates about the parameters.
-The calculations here have `analytic solutions
+The calculations we demonstrate here have `analytic solutions
 <https://en.wikipedia.org/wiki/Closed-form_expression>`_.
 For most
-real life problems an appropriate model is generally a more statistically complex and makes use of advanced numerical simulation methods.
+real life problems the necessary statistical models are more complex and estimation makes use of advanced numerical simulation methods.

 .. code-block:: python